Madhu2696/Data-Integration-from-multiple-sources/README.md

    - Open **Power BI Desktop**.
    - Go to **Home > Get Data > Excel**.
    - Select the Excel file containing the sales data.
-   - Choose the relevant sheet or table (e.g., `SalesData`) and click **Load**.
+   - Choose the relevant sheet or table (e.g., Salesdata) and click **Load**.

 2. **Load PostgreSQL Data (Information ) into Power BI:**
    - Go to **Home > Get Data > PostgresqlL Server**.
    - Enter the server and database information for the Postgresql server.
-   - Choose the table or view containing the customer information (e.g., `CustomerData`).
+   - Choose the table or view containing the customer information (e.g., Customer Data).
    - Click **Load** and **Transform**

 #### Step 2: Create Relationships Between Tables
 - Go to the **Model** view in Power BI.
-- Drag and drop `CustomerID` from the Sales Data table to `CustomerID` in the Information table to create a relationship.
+- Drag and drop CustomerID from the Sales Data table to CustomerID in the Information table to create a relationship.
   - Ensure the relationship is **one-to-many** (one customer can have many sales).

 #### Step 3: Data Integration and Calculation